John Sherman: Retirement, death, and legacy

 Sherman retired from public life after resigning as Secretary of State.
 Except for one day, Sherman had spent the previous forty-two years, four months, and twenty-two days in government service.
 He gave a few interviews in which he disagreed with the administration's policy of annexing Puerto Rico and the Philippines.
 Later that year, his wife, Margaret, had a stroke; she died two years later on June 5, 1900.
 Sherman continued to alternate between houses in Mansfield and Washington.
 He mostly remained out of politics, except for a letter he wrote endorsing George K. Nash for Governor of Ohio in 1899.
 Sherman died at his Washington home on October 22, 1900, in the company of his daughter, relatives and friends.
 After a large funeral at St. John's Episcopal Church attended by many prominent national politicians in Washington, he was interred in Mansfield City Cemetery with his wife.
-President McKinley ordered all flags to be lowered to half-mast for ten days.
+President McKinley ordered that all flags be lowered to half-mast for ten days.

 Sherman was not unmindful of his legacy and left $10,000 in his will for a biography to be written "by some competent person".
 Two biographies were published shortly after that, but neither mentions the bequest.
 In 1906, Congressman Theodore E. Burton of Ohio published a biography; two years later, former Representative Winfield S. Kerr of Mansfield published another.
 Both were very favorable to Sherman.
 A scholarly biography was said to be in preparation in Allan Nevins's "American Political Leaders" series of the 1920s and 1930s, to be written by Roy Franklin Nichols and his wife, Jeanette Paddock Nichols, but the work was never completed.
 Jeanette Nichols later published several articles on Sherman in the next few decades, but he still awaits a full-length scholarly biography.
 He is most remembered now for the antitrust act that bears his name.
 Burton, in summing up his subject, wrote: